 - Neutral space: Everyone gets a chance to speak and feel heard.

-- Guided communication: A therapist helps manage difficult conversations with care.
+- Guided communication: A therapist helps manage difficult conversations constructively.

-- Skill-building: Learn conflict resolution, empathy, and emotional expression.
+- Skill-building: Learn emotional expression, empathy, and conflict resolution.

 When to Seek Professional Help

-- Someone in the family feels consistently unheard or unsafe
+- Someone feels consistently unheard, dismissed, or unsafe

-- Big changes are causing tension or instability
+- Major life changes are creating ongoing tension

-- You’re stuck in cycles of blame, guilt, or silence
+- You are stuck in cycles of blame, guilt, or emotional withdrawal